Address of our building:

 Veluwelaan 20 (corner with Betuwelaan), 1079 RA Amsterdam.

-All of our services are open for members and non-members, Jewish and non-Jewish.
+Our services are open for members and non-members, Jewish and non-Jewish.

 Language (besides songs and prayers in Hebrew): Dutch, with translation into

-Holidays and memorial days (besides the weekly services on Shabbat) in 2016:
+Holidays and memorial days in 2018-2019 (5778-5779):

 No time mentioned: no service, the event is only mentioned

 1 September: NO SERVICE

 10 September: Rosh HaShanah 5779 (Yom Teruah, Rosh Chodesh Tishri, New Year), at 11.30 a.m.

 18 September: Kol Nidre (erev Yom Kippur), at 7.20 p.m. precisely (white clothing, no leather, no jewelry, no make-up and/or perfume)

 19 September: Yom Kippur, at 6.55 p.m. precisely (white clothing, no leather, no jewelry, no make-up and/or perfume)